-Course load: Students must complete 24 subjects and achieve 240 credit points to complete this course.
+Course load: You must complete 24 subjects and achieve 240 credit points to complete this course.
 Each subject is worth 10 credit points.

-The degree is a practical industry based qualification taught by teachers with current industry experience.
-Students learn through case studies and field trips and in third year, a choice of two electives allows students to explore specialist areas of valuation.
+- The degree is a practical industry based qualification taught by teachers with current industry experience.
+You will learn through case studies and field trips and in third year, a choice of two electives allows students to explore specialist areas of valuation.

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution

-Full time students enrol in four subjects per semester, with face to face classes totalling approximately 16 hours per week.
-Students are expected to undertake an equivalent amount of private study to maximise success in the course.
+Full-time students enrol in four subjects per semester, with face to face classes totalling approximately 16 hours per week.
+You are expected to undertake an equivalent amount of private study to maximise success in the course.

 A range of assessment methods are used across subjects in this course to allow students to demonstrate both practical skills and theoretical knowledge.
 Most subjects require the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to practical exercises, case studies, written reports, research reports, field work exercises and examinations.

-While every effort has been made to ensure information about this course is accurate and up to date, you are advised to contact the course coordinator for specific and up to date information about tuition fees and academic requirements of the course.
+While every effort has been made to ensure the above information is accurate and up to date, you are advised to contact the course coordinator for specific and up to date information about tuition fees and academic requirements of the course.